-6.3.1.
-Occupational Health and Safety (OHS)
+6.3.1 Occupational Health and Safety (OHS)

-The primary hazards associated with the works at SON have been identified as construction works involving hot bituminous products (up to 165 °C), working at night and working in extreme ambient temperatures.
+The primary hazards identified are traffic management, construction works involving hot bituminous products (up to 165 °C), working at night (artificial light, fatigue) and working in extreme ambient temperatures.

-During construction and operation health and safety is to be managed through a Site Specific OHS Plan (to be developed by the contractors using the Code of Practice attached to this PESMP in Appendix E) and application of international environmental and health and safety (EHS) standards (WB/IFC EHS Guidelines).
+During construction and operation health and safety is to be managed through a Site Specific OHS Plan (to be developed by the contractors using the codes of practice attached to this PESMP in Appendix E) and application of international environmental and health and safety (EHS) standards (WB/IFC EHS Guidelines).
 The Contractors health and safety documentation should incorporate all aspects of the project including the airport site, quarries and transport routes.